LedgerHQ/app-monero/doc/developer/blue-app-commands.rst

 | 03  | 21  | xx  | 00  | 11   |
 +-----+-----+-----+-----+------+

-if P1 is '00' display non-integradted address.
+if P1 is '00' display non-integrated address.

 if P1 is '01' display integrated address.